THE FIRST 25 YEARS

 In December 2008, Bishop Tod Brown amended the status of San Felipe de Jesus to “station”, or better known as “chapel,” of St. Edward the Confessor parish.
 San Felipe is administrated by the pastor, associate priests and staff of St. Edward the Confessor and the two churches merged to form one community with two locations.

 Fr.
-Steve Sallot was named Vicar General for the Diocese of Orange in July, 2013 by Bishop Kevin Vann.
-At that time, Fr.
-Brendan Manson was named Administrator/Pastor for the ever-expanding St. Edward the Confessor parish whose membership had now grown to over 6000 families.
+Steve Sallot was named Vicar General for the Diocese of Orange in July, 2013, by Bishop Kevin Vann.
+At that time, another priest was appointed the Pastor of the Parish.